 Housing costs in Marina are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Marina is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Marina is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Marina who work in office and administrative support (13.65%), sales jobs (9.19%), and food service (8.75%).

 Also of interest is that Marina has more people living here who work in computers and math than 95% of the places in the US.

-Marina is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Marina enrolled in college, Marina has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Marina is a college town.
+There are a lot of students in Marina attending college, and as a result Marina provides a number of services, amenities and opportunities geared to the needs and activities of students.

 The per capita income in Marina in 2010 was $25,327, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $101,308 for a family of four.
 However, Marina contains both very wealthy and poor people as well.

 Marina is an extremely ethnically-diverse city.
 The people who call Marina home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marina residents report their race to be White, followed by Asian.
 Marina also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 29.55% of the city’s residents.
 Important ancestries of people in Marina include Irish, Italian, English, and French .

 In addition, Marina has a lot of people living here who were born outside of the US (22.78%).